THE ITALIAN PASSPORT – GENERAL INFORMATION

 APPLICATION PROCEDURE FOR ADULTS AND MINORS (excluding residents of KwaZulu-Natal)

-- Consent form for minor children (if applicable) – Minor children must be present for the appointment with at least one parent/guardian.
+• Consent form for minor children (if applicable) – Minor children must be present for the appointment with at least one parent/guardian.
 In any case it is best for both parents to be present at the appointment.
-In cases where only one parenti s able to attend, the other must come and sign a consent form at the Consulate General before the minor’s scheduled appointment.
-[Click here to download consent form]
+In cases where only one parent is able to attend, the other must come and sign a consent form at the Consulate General before the minor’s scheduled appointment.
+[Click here to download consent form].N.B.: Parents who are EU citizens may give consent by sending a completed consent form with a copy of their valid EU passport/ID.
+They do not need to come to the Consulate General to sign their consent forms.

 PASSPORT APPLICATION PROCEDURE FOR ADULTS AND MINORS RESIDENT IN KWAZULU-NATAL

-- Complete each part of the passport request form and send to johannesburg.pass@esteri.it (one form per applicant); If the applicant is a minor, the form must reflect the minor’s information.
-At the base of the minor’s form, at least one parent must sign;
+• Complete each part of the passport request form and send to johannesburg.pass@esteri.it (one form per applicant).
+If the applicant is a minor, the form must reflect the minor’s information.
+At the bottom of the minor’s form, at least one parent must sign;

-- Requests are ordered as they are received.
-The Honourary Consul, Costiantino Buccimazza (cbuccimazza@italyhoncondurban.co.za) will contact you for appointment;
+• Requests are processed as they are received.
+The Honorary Consul, Costantino Buccimazza (cbuccimazza@italyhoncondurban.co.za) will contact you for the appointment;

 N.B.: Parents who are EU citizens may give consent by sending a completed consent form with a copy of their valid EU passport/ID.
 They do not need to come to the Consulate to sign their consent forms.

-Kindly note that KwaZulu-Natal applicants will have their passports printed in Johannesburg and sent to the Honourary Consul, where the applicant will arrange for collection.
+Kindly note that KwaZulu-Natal applicants will have their passports printed in Johannesburg and sent to the Honorary Consul, where the applicant will arrange for collection.

 CONSENT FOR ADULTS WITH MINOR CHILDREN